The-going/evlproject/content/core/user-api/scheduling/_index.md

 		"core/user-api/thread/_index.md#evl_detach_self" >}}).

 [evl_set_schedattr()]({{% relref "#evl_set_schedattr" %}}) immediately
-changes the scheduling attributes the EVL core uses for the target thread when it runs in out-of-band context.
+applies the changes to the scheduling attributes of the target thread when the latter runs in out-of-band context.
 Later on, the next time such thread transitions from out-of-band to in-band context, the in-band kernel will apply an extrapolated version of those changes to its own scheduler as well.

 The extrapolation of the out-of-band scheduling attributes passed to [evl_set_schedattr()]({{% relref "#evl_set_schedattr" %}}) to the